 If there has been no neurological evaluation yet, get one.
 A thorough neuropsychological evaluation will establish a baseline so that cognitive changes over time can be monitored to provide better treatment.
 With this info, a family can better understand their loved ones needs, and the information can provide the clarity needed to make medical and caregiving decisions.
 A loved one’s primary care physician can make the referral for the evaluation.

 In the above example, dementia was clearly present, though before the evaluation, the kind of dementia was unknown.
-When it became clear in the evaluation that it was probable Alzheimer’s, her long-term needs were brought into focus.
+When it became clear in the evaluation that it was probable Alzheimer’s, her long-term needs came into focus.

 Someone to Guide and Advocate